ncatlab/nlab-content/pages/9/3/9/6/26939/content.md

 * [[analytic Markov's principle]]

 ## References

+* {#King24} Christopher King, *What are these generalizations of the principles of omniscience called?*, MathOverflow, 15 February 2024. ([web](https://mathoverflow.net/questions/464247/what-are-these-generalizations-of-the-principles-of-omniscience-called))

 The analytic WLPO is mentioned in the following paper, although unfortunately it uses the phrase "analytic LPO" for what should really be the analytic *WLPO* (the reals have decidable equality).
 In addition, it makes the wrong statement that LPO is equivalent to Cauchy reals having decidable equality; it is WLPO which is equivalent to Cauchy reals having decidable equality (i.e. analytic WLPO for Cauchy reals), while LPO is equivalent to Cauchy reals having *[[decidable relation|decidable]] [[tight apartness relation|tight apartness]]*.